apple/foundationdb/documentation/sphinx/source/administration.rst

 Redundancy mode         The currently configured redundancy mode (see the section :ref:`configuration-choosing-redundancy-mode`)
 Storage engine          The currently configured storage engine (see the section :ref:`configuration-configuring-storage-subsystem`)
-Coordinators            The number of FoundationDB coordination servers Desired Proxies         Number of proxies desired.
-If replication mode is 3 then default number of proxies is 3 Desired Logs            Number of logs desired.
+Coordinators            The number of FoundationDB coordination servers Desired GRV Proxies     Number of GRV proxies desired.
+If replication mode is 3 then default number of GRV proxies is 1 Desired Commit Proxies  Number of commit proxies desired.
+If replication mode is 3 then default number of commit proxies is 3 Desired Logs            Number of logs desired.
 If replication mode is 3 then default number of logs is 3 FoundationDB processes  Number of FoundationDB processes participating in the cluster Machines                Number of physical machines running at least one FoundationDB process that is participating in the cluster